mami-project/one-bit-experiment/README.md

 The open-source nature of the framework encourages independent groups to evolve the framework and maybe contribute their changes back upstream.

 One per section:
-Section … provides a brief intro on QoE in the 3GPP suite.
+Section TODO provides a brief intro on QoE in the 3GPP suite.
 The cooperative and non-cooperative schemes are based on [draft-you-tsvwg-latency-loss-tradeoff] and Active Queue Management (AQM) techniques [TODO-REFs] respectively.
 The measures will be taken at varying levels of congestion in the radio access network (RAN).
-The modelling of flows that will be benchmarked for QoE as well as the background traffic is discussed in section …
+The modelling of flows that will be benchmarked for QoE as well as the background traffic is discussed in section TODO

 # QoE in 3GPP